Free digital copy

 According to Laura, Riesling and prawn cocktail crisps also pair well together.

-Sherry with root veg crisps
+5. Sherry with root vegetable crisps

 “Root veg crisps and Sherry is magical as well,” Laura adds.
 “Both earthy and sweet all at once, it’s really unusual!”
 She chose No 1 Torre del Oro Palo Cortado Sherry to pair alongside root veg crisps.
 Retailers have many brands to choose from, such as Brown Bag Crisps or Emily Veg Crisps.
 Or, for a meatier alternative, that packs a similar flavour punch, try Torres Jamon Crisps.

-Another crowd favourite for Laura was Ameztoi Txakoli Blanco, a slightly sparkling, dry white wine, with Pickled Onion Monster Munch.
+Another crowd favourite for Laura is Ameztoi Txakoli Blanco, a slightly sparkling, dry white wine, with Pickled Onion Monster Munch.
 The tangy acidity of the crisp was challenging to pair and required something equally tangy, which led her to the little-known grape Hondarrabi Zuri.
 The pairing was inspired by the pickled pintxos one would find along the streets of San Sebastian.
 “It picked out a zinging sherbet taste in the wine,” Laura said.
 Fine food retailers could try this with pickled onion flavours from the likes of Glens of Antrim or Tyrrells.

 For lovers of Riesling, Laura and Jake agree that it’s a perfect match with Thai sweet chilli crisps.
 “Thai Sweet Chilli Sensations are, to the best of my knowledge, as addictive as crack cocaine,” Jake says.
 “To wash them down and tone done the tingly spice, a glass of just off-dry Riesling does the trick – fruity, limey and a little mineral.
 This is one of the only occasions that I’d suggest the wine be very cold.”
 Countless independent producers create sweet chilli flavour crisps, like Fairfields Farm, Fiddler’s Lancashire Crisps and The British Crisp Company.